(copyrighted material Caron Allan)

 By the end of the day, every surface seemed stacked high.
 It had taken all day to get everything they could, and yet still Anna was afraid they had forgotten some vital item.
 When she would have liked nothing better than to sit and rest, finally it was time to go and meet Mark, taking Dan with her.

 Conversely, Anna began to worry more and more that they were about to make a huge mistake, and that she was really just the scaremonger the press had accused her of being.
-Perhaps there really would be a lasting peace?
+Perhaps there really would be a real, lasting peace?
 What if it was best that they stayed put, hunkered down and put their trust in the nation’s leaders to bring about peace?
-Much as she kept telling herself this was their only option, much as she kept reminding them there was still such a huge risk, her mother and brother now refused to hear her.
+Much as she kept telling herself that flight was their only option, much as she kept reminding them there was still such a huge risk, her mother and brother now refused to hear her.
 They were ready to take the chance.
 Anna had a terrible sense of the burden of responsibility.

 So when night came, it was a relief to slip out of the house and away from the tension that the children could not have failed to notice, even if they could not understand.
 It felt good just to be doing something.

 It was cold as well as dark.
 A light rain began to fall and the sky was thick with black and blacker clouds, indicating heavier rain to follow.
 It was after curfew, of course, and the streets were silent.
 Here and there stood an abandoned car, doors left open as the driver had been forced to leave his or her vehicle once the ration of petrol had run out.
 Journeys would have to be continued on foot.

 The food and equipment they carried loaded into rucksacks and bags weighed on them heavily, but they continued to pick their way carefully, Anna in front to guide her brother through the deepest shadow and quietest places, knowing they still had a long way to go before they could relax their guard.
 She wondered if she would be able to make it that far with her load.
 The journey to the tunnels and back would take most of the night.